han-xudong/libfrankapy/docs/source/api/state.rst

 State API
 =========

-This module provides state management and monitoring for LibFrankaPy.
+This module provides state management and monitoring for libfrankapy.

 State Classes
 -------------